jdp-global/Arkio/README.md

 **ArkioTests** folder, and are a good place to find working examples of using Arkio.

 ###Configure
 The tests require 3 configuration settings before they'll run against a Data.com API endpoint.
-Navigate to the "ArkioTests/Supporting Files" folder and add values for the following keys in the ["*ArkioTests-Info.plist*"](ArkioTests/ArkioTests-Info.plist) file:
+Navigate to the "ArkioTests/Supporting Files" folder and add values for the following keys in the [*ArkioTests-Info.plist*](ArkioTests/ArkioTests-Info.plist) file:

 - arkio.api.developer.token
 - arkio.account.username
 - arkio.account.password

-Parameters for the API calls made in the unit tests are stored in the supporting file named "*ArkioTestData.plist*".
+Parameters for the API calls made in the unit tests are stored in the supporting file named [*ArkioTestData.plist*](ArkioTests/ArkioTestData.plist).

 ###Build
 You will need to run the CocoaPods command `pod install` in the root directory of the repo before building for testing with ⇧⌘U.